salvo96/Survival_Shooter_DGD/README.md

 # Survival_Shooter_DGD

-A Survival Shooter videogame developed using Unity3D and C# as a project for Videogames Design Course at University of Catania
+A Survival Shooter videogame developed using Unity3D and C# as a project for Digital Game Developement at University of Catania